Network Requirements for Webex Teams Services

 Webex Teams apps and devices also support TCP as a fall-back media transport protocol.
 However, Cisco does not recommend TCP as a transport protocol for voice and video media streams.
 This is because TCP is connection orientated, and designed to reliably deliver, correctly ordered, data to upper layer protocols.
 Using TCP, the sender will retransmit lost packets until they are acknowledged, and the receiver buffer the packet stream until the lost packets are recovered.
 For media streams, this behavior manifests itself as increased latency/jitter, which in turn affects the media quality experienced by the call’s participants.

-Webex Teams apps also support TLS (HTTPS) as a tertiary option for media transport.
+Webex Teams apps and devices also support TLS (HTTPS) as a tertiary option for media transport.
 Using TLS can also mean that this Webex Teams media traffic will need to pass through an enterprise’s proxy server to reach media servers in the Webex Cloud.
 Since proxy servers are, primarily, designed to intercept and forward HTTP based web traffic; media quality can be impacted if the proxy server reaches its performance threshold and drops packets when processing large numbers of high bandwidth media streams.

 Webex Teams media flows in both directions using a symmetric inside-initiated, 5-tuple (Source IP address, Destination IP address, Source port, Destination port, protocol) stream outbound to the Webex Cloud.